 - Provide proper representation in case of disagreements or legal disputes

-How can a trusts attorney help you and your family?
+How can a wills attorney help you and your family?

 - Interpret governing documents and laws